CRYSTAL-style BIPOLE periodic HF and DFT

 CRYSTAL splits the periodic Fock build into two halves and keeps them in separate gauges:

 • One-electron Coulomb (V_ne) and the nuclear-nuclear energy (E_nn) — 3D Ewald (point-charge ↔ Gaussian-pair doesn’t decay on the nucleus side, so direct truncation diverges on charged-nucleus crystals like MgO).
-Both share a single Ewald α, mirrored in CRYSTAL by COMMON/VRSMAD/.
+Both share a single Ewald α (a single shared Ewald state).

 • Two-electron Coulomb + exchange (F^{2e} = J + K) — CRYSTAL’s native code uses direct-space BIPOLE screening and multipole-far-pair replacement.
 The current vibe-qc parity path implements the same electrostatic gauge as J_SR(ω) + J_LR(ω) + V_bg·S - 1/2 K_full, where ω is the same Ewald α used by V_ne / E_nn and V_bg = N_e/(α²V).
 This replaces the older broken run_rhf_periodic_multi_k_ewald3d composition, whose long-range J did not share CRYSTAL’s gauge.